openstack/nova/doc/source/admin/remote-console-access.rst

    :program:`nova-serialproxy` service.
 4. The :program:`nova-serialproxy` service then proxies the console interaction to the port of the compute node where the instance is running.
-That port gets forwarded by the hypervisor into the KVM guest.
+That port gets forwarded by the hypervisor (or ironic conductor, for ironic) to the guest.

 Configuration
 ~~~~~~~~~~~~~